 But to do so, it needs a CPG from the Public Service Board.

-The PSB is now in the process of reviewing that CPG application and is also reviewing Entergy's CPG application for the continued operation
+The PSB is now in the process of reviewing that CPG application and is also reviewing Entergy's CPG application for the continued operation of the power plant.

 "We are satisfied that the board has confirmed we have an interest in the docket," said Brice Simon, who, with Jared Margolis, is representing NEC in both dockets.